Harvey Champion -

 Five o’clock in the morning, in a country on the coast of South America, the ground began to shake ominously, but it wasn’t an earthquake, not this time.

 The people in the town nearby peered out their windows to look across the fields of crops where the rumbling was originating.
 They watched in horror as a dark, shadowy mound began to pierce its way upward through the earth.
 The top of the mound was glowing.
 There was an ear splitting roar as a ball of fire exploded from the peak, as if a demon had regurgitated, vomiting its fiery spittle toward the town.
 The fireball landed in the center of it, instantly engulfing most of the building in flames.
-Then the lava began to flow, incinerating everything in its path, igniting trees and vegetation as it crept toward was left of the town.
+Then the lava began to flow, incinerating everything in its path, igniting trees and vegetation as it crept toward what was left of the town.

 It was written on page three hundred and ninety six; Harvey’s account of a city in South America consumed by a fire from a volcano that suddenly emerged from the ground without warning.
 Things like that only happened in science fiction.